List of top-division football clubs in UEFA countries: Turkey

 Turkish football operated on a regional basis until the 1950s.
 A national knockout tournament took place in 1957 and 1958, to decide European qualification.
 The Turkish Football Federation retrospectively recognised these tournaments as deciding the Turkish champions; both competitions were won by Beşiktaş.
 A national league was formed in 1959, and has been held annually from then onwards.
-Since the formation of a national league, the most successful teams are Galatasaray and Fenerbahçe, with 22 and 19 league titles respectively, as of the most recently completed 2018–19 season.
-Currently, 18 teams compete in the Süper Lig.
-Each team plays the other teams home and away, with the bottom three teams relegated to the TFF First League for the following season.
+Since the formation of a national league, the most successful teams are Galatasaray and Fenerbahçe, with 24 and 19 league titles respectively, as of the most recently completed 2023–24 season.
+Currently, 19 teams compete in the Süper Lig.
+Each team plays the other teams home and away, with the three lowest placed teams being relegated to the TFF 1.
+Lig and the top two teams from the 1.
+Lig, together with the winner of play-offs involving the third to seventh placed 1.
+Lig clubs being promoted in their place for the following season.

-Clubs as of 2020–21 season:
+Clubs as of 2025–26 season: